Skip to main content

 • Benchmark growth: Use daily and weekly metrics to measure protocol health over time

-• Identify power users: Use the Top Daily Wallets table to find the most consistently engaged wallets
+• Identify power users: Use the Top Wallets table to find the most active wallets by transaction count

 How to Read This Chart